scottfr/SystemsBook/Understanding/understanding.md

 {"title": "Infinite Drinkers", "description": "How many beers does it take to serve an infinite number of drinkers?", "load": "http://insightmaker.com/insight/9776"}
 # End Model

-You can build models to help understand almost any set of interactions and at times they can be really simple.
-Often the most amazing insights arise from what appears to be very simple models.
-The more complex the model the more likely insights are apt to get lost in the detail.
+You can build models to help understand almost any set of interactions.
+At times they can be really simple.
+Often the most amazing insights arise from what appear to be very simple models.
+The more complex the model, the more likely insights are to get lost in the detail.

 ## Frequently Recurring Structures ##

-There are a set of frequently recurring structures that have a very distinct structure and characteristic pattern of behavior.
+There is a set of frequently recurring structures that have a very distinct structure and characteristic pattern of behavior.
 Understanding the manner in which the relations within these structures unfold can be very helpful in determining how to deal with situations.
 The "Frequently Recurring Structures"^[Frequently Recurring Structures [http://insightmaker.com/insight/538](http://insightmaker.com/insight/538)] model provides an initial introduction to these structures.

 # Model
 {"title": "Frequently Recurring Structures", "description": "There is a typical unfolding relationship between the common recurring structures.", "load": "http://insightmaker.com/insight/538"}
 # End Model

-Hopefully the relationships between these frequently recurring structures has provided a lot of food for thought in terms of how connected things really are, and how there are very typical paths of evolution.
+Hopefully the relationships between these frequently recurring structures has provided food for thought in terms of how connected things really are, and how there are very typical paths of evolution.
 There is another Interactive Learning Environment under development dedicated to understanding and working with these frequently recurring structures.

 In the next chapter we'll delve a bit deeper into some more involved models in a number of different disciplines.

 ## Summary ##

 - **Intent**.
 Be sure you have a good idea of what you want the model to help you understand.
 This idea may evolve as you develop the model.
 - **Time Frame**.
-Ensure you have a sense of the time frame over which you intend to simulate the model.
-As you build the mode you may find you need to adjust your initial thought on this.
+Ensure you have a sense of the time frame over which you intend the model to simulate.
+As you build the model you may find you need to adjust your initial thought on this.
 - **Stocks & Flows**.
-Identify the Stocks & Flows first as they are key elements of the model.
+Identify the Stocks & Flows first, as they are key elements of the model.
 - **Use Units**.
-Units help to ensure your model is sound and Insight Maker will test for consistency of units.
-If the units are consistent it doesn't guarantee the model is sound though it does add a level of confidence.
+Units help to ensure your model is sound.
+Insight Maker will test for consistency of units.
+If the units are consistent the model is not guaranteed to be sound, though this adds a level of confidence.
 - **Variables & Links**.
 Add Variables & Links to influence the flows.
 - **Test Often**.
-Each time you make a logical addition to the model think about how you expect the model to behave, then run the model and see if there is agreement with your expectation.
+Each time you make a logical addition to the model think about how you expect the model to behave.
+Run the model and see if there is agreement with your expectation.
 If there isn't then it's an opportunity to learn and improve the model.
 And if it does agree you should still consider the output.
 It may be that your expectation and the model are both wrong.
 - **Time Step**.
 Test the Time Step to ensure it's small enough to capture all relevant transitions in the model.
 - **Stop at the End**.
 When the model serves the purpose for which you are developing it, STOP!
-There is always one more thing you can add to a model, resist the urge.
+There is always one more thing you can add to a model; resist the urge.
 You should only include what is relevant to satisfy the initial intent.
-That said, there are times when we learn things during the development of a model which warrant modifying the initial intent.
+That said, there are times when we learn things during the development of a model that warrant modifying the initial intent.
 Just be sure you know the manner in which you're doing that.